K Fellfarers - the outdoor club for people in south Cumbria

 K Fellfarers has reciprocal membership rights with the OREAD club based in Derbyshire, so as well as having access to High House, Fellfarers also have access to OREAD's huts in North Wales and Baslow.
 See the High House link for more information

 Members don’t just meet at High House.
 Each year, there are away meets in places such as Glencoe, the Peak District, Snowdonia, etc. For the past few years the Club have organised a walking and climbing trip abroad.
-2009 saw the Club camping in the Ecrin Alps, 2010 in Andalucia, 2011 in the Pyrenees and Kalymnos in Greece, and 2012 in the Dolomites.
+Recent trips include the Ecrin Alps, Andalucia, the Pyrenees, Kalymnos in Greece, the Dolomites in 2012, and the Vercors in 2013.
 There is also a calendar of social events throughout the year, including walk-meals, slide shows, quiz nights, flora and fauna walks, and the annual dinner.

 There are various sub-groups within the club -